peterwankman/redline/README.md

 --------
 * Usage: ```[start][,end]P```

-Behaves like L, but will start at the cursor instead of 11 lines before.
+Listing behaves like L, but will start at the cursor instead of 11 lines before.
+P will set the cursor to the last displayed line.
+Running P again or on its own will continue from the line after the cursor.

 Q:Quit
 --------